doldsimo/lti-1.3-canvas-lms/README.md

 After that start the development server for the backend with `npm start`.

-> For local development [Nkrog](https://ngrok.com/) is recomended because canvas does not allow to load lti plugins over http or from the localhost.
+> For local development [Nkrog](https://ngrok.com/) is recomended because Canvas does not allow to load lti plugins over http or from the localhost.

 If everything is set up correctly the Lti plugin should be shown up inside Canvas.

 ---

-Special thanks to [@Cvmcosta](https://github.com/Cvmcosta) (Inventor of ltijs) which helped me a lot with integreating ltijs with grades to canvas.
+Special thanks to [@Cvmcosta](https://github.com/Cvmcosta) (Inventor of ltijs) which helped me a lot with integreating ltijs with grades to Canvas.